Why Do I Feel Sad For No Reason?

 If It's Depression

-The counselor you speak with will assess your mood.
-If they see distinct signs of depression, they'll likely recommend that you talk to a doctor about it.
+A counselor you speak with can assess your mood.
+If they see warning signs of depression, they'll recommend that you talk to a doctor about it.
 The doctor might work with you on improving lifestyle factors such as sleep, diet, alcohol or drug use, and exercise.
 They might also suggest antidepressants or a mood stabilizer.